2023 Solar Incentives Guide for Springfield, PA - Tax Credits & Rebates

 EcoWatch's Springfield, PA Solar Incentives FAQs

-It's a good idea to talk to your local Springfield solar installer to get an understanding of which incentives your project will qualify for.
-Typically, solar incentives apply to new solar systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, such as those provided by the Pennsylvania government, may have other requirements.
+It's a smart idea to get in touch with your local Springfield solar installer to get an understanding of which incentives your project may qualify for.
+In most cases, solar incentives apply to new solar systems installed on property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, like those offered by the government of Pennsylvania, might have other requirements.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.